-- A class is a blueprint for creating instances - e.g. Vehicle - An instance is an single object created from a class - e.g. 2000 Red Toyota Camry - Each object has its own attributes - Instance methods produce results unique to each particular instance def init (self, make, model, year, color):
+- A class is a blueprint for creating instances - e.g. Vehicle - An instance is an single object created from a class - e.g. 2000 Red Toyota Camry - Each object has its own attributes - Instance methods produce results unique to each particular instance def age(self): return 2024 - self.year